Editor's Note: This post was initially published in April 2021 and has been updated for accuracy and comprehensiveness.

-As mentioned before, the government sets out to spend a predetermined sum of their contracting budget on small businesses.
+As mentioned before, the government sets out to spend a predetermined sum of its contracting budget on small businesses.
 One of the methods they employ is setting small business subcontracting goals for larger contracts.

 Besides getting work for your business, one of the benefits of subcontracting is that it counts toward your past performance rating with the federal government.

-Federal agencies want to build long lasting working relationships with reliable vendors.
+Federal agencies want to build long-lasting working relationships with reliable vendors.
 As a new vendor, it is critical that you are proactive with building lines of trust and familiarity with contracting officers.

 What's also worth noting is that much like the private sector, the federal government will host events to engage with potential business partners.
-USFCR client Pacific Continental Textiles Inc. for example, attended a Defense Logistics Agency (DLA) Joint Advanced Planning Brief for Industry meeting to meet potential buyers.
+For example, USFCR client Pacific Continental Textiles Inc. attended a Defense Logistics Agency (DLA) Joint Advanced Planning Brief for Industry meeting to meet potential buyers.